elerac/polanalyser/README.md

 # Polanalyser
 Polanalyser is polarization image analysis tool.

-It can be used for demosaicing of bayer images taken with a polarization camera, analysis of Stokes vector and Muller matrix.
+It can be used for
+* Demosaicing of bayer images taken with a polarization camera
+* Analysis of Stokes vector
+* Analysis of Muller matrix

 ## Requirement
 * OpenCV